 In Buffalo, wildlife is reclaiming an unused rail corridor.
 This land connects the DL&W Terminal in downtown Buffalo near Canalside to the Buffalo River across from Solar City.

 Since the fall of 2017, the Land Conservancy has been meeting with neighbors and community leaders to start a conversation about what this rail corridor could become.
-One possibility is an inspiring and environmentally-friendly linear park and multi-use trail.
+One possibility is an inspiring and environmentally-friendly urban nature trail and greenway.

 What could it become?